dirkvanrensburg/dirkvanrensburg.github.io/source/_posts/2014-06-23-split-business-transactions-on-oracle-osb-using-appdynamics.markdown

 This solution is OK, but it has a few issues.
 Firstly the transaction names are either cut off or include characters that are not part of the transaction name.
 It is also not very efficient, because it requires the entire _MessageContextImpl_ instance to be serialised as a String just to extract a small part of it.
 To improve this we need to add custom code to the _MessageContextImpl_ class so that we can access the data in a more efficient way.

-The first step is to write some Java code that can search a string in a reluctant way to find the exact transaction name.
+Consider the following Java code to search a string for the transaction name:

-Consider the following Java code:

 {% codeblock lang:java %}
 	private static final SEARCH_TOKEN = "TransactionName=\"";